invicnaper/Gnuemu/README.md

 Need also the <b>libpcap</b> (for sending and receiving packets)

 #Linux Version
-Dwonload src for Linux , and compile using gcc command .
+Download src for Linux , and compile using gcc command .
 It's recommanded to test environement after starting emulator

 tape --help for gnuemu commands